East Coast, USA, Uncategorized, Washington DC

 United States Botanic Garden

-Two galleries hold rotating exhibitions, including the annual train display, our family Thanksgiving tradition.
+Two galleries hold rotating exhibitions, including the annual Winter Holiday train display, once our family Thanksgiving tradition.
 Artists use natural items to make miniature displays around the train track using one central theme (in past years they have included “National Parks,” “Pollinators,” and “US Roadside Attractions.”)

 Smithsonian National Air & Space Museum